Commins Menapi: International career

 Menapi represented the Solomon Islands national team on 37 occasions, scoring a record 34 goals (including 7 against non-FIFA members).
 Menapi was arguably the most famous Solomon Islands footballer, after scoring twice for his country against Australia in a sensational 2–2 draw in the Oceania Nations Cup group match in 2004.
 The result was the only game in the competition that Australia did not win, and the result also ensured Solomon Islands' progression to the next phase at the expense of New Zealand.
 In that tournament, Menapi scored four goals in six games.
 Since Australia's exit from the Oceania Football Confederation in 2006 to join Asian Football Confederation, he became the all-time leading goal scorer for the OFC until Chris Wood of New Zealand reached his record of 34 goals on the 13 October 2023 and until Roy Krishna of Fiji surpassed both of them to break the record on the 18 November 2023.

 Death

-Menapi died in Honiara in November 2017 at the age of 40, in the early hours of the day, of undisclosed cause.
+Menapi died in Honiara in November 2017 at the age of 40, in the early hours of the day, of an undisclosed cause.